exakat/exakat-docs/Reference/Rules/Security/IntegerConversion.rst

    ?>

-This analysis spots situations where an incoming value is compared to an integer.
-The usage of the validated value is not analyzed further.

 See also `Type Juggling Authentication Bypass Vulnerability in CMS Made Simple <https://www.netsparker.com/blog/web-security/type-juggling-authentication-bypass-cms-made-simple/>`_, `PHP STRING COMPARISON VULNERABILITIES <https://hydrasky.com/network-security/php-string-comparison-vulnerabilities/>`_ and `PHP Magic Tricks: Type Juggling <https://www.owasp.org/images/6/6b/PHPMagicTricks-TypeJuggling.pdf>`_.